ajaychauhan22/netent_assignment/readMe.txt

 2. Instructions to launch/run the application
 	A. Import application in eclipse as a Existing maven project.
-	B. Application uses in memory h2 data base to make that persistence change the value of property from (spring.datasource.url=jdbc:h2:mem:testdb) to (spring.datasource.url=jdbc:h2:file:D:/data/demo) in application.properties file.
+	B. Application uses in memory h2 data base to make that persistence change the value of property from (spring.datasource.url=jdbc:h2:mem:testdb) to (spring.datasource.url=jdbc:h2:file:D:/data/demo) in application.properties file so that It will be saved data on disc.
 Note that 'jdbc:h2:file:D:/data/demo' is a location of folder on application running computer/machine.
 	C. Right click on com.netent.bookstore.Application.java and run as Java program.